quantumgardener/qg.blog/content/notes/Transplanting my Brain to Roam to Obsidian.md

 ---
 In mid-2020 I was introduced to the exciting new note-taking application [[Roam Research]] and I transferred my notes and tasks into the database, making use of the powerful backlinking and cross-referencing features of the database.
 Prior to that I had been using a mix of [[TheBrain]] (notes and links), [Omnifocus](https://www.omnigroup.com/omnifocus/) (tasks and projects) and [OneNote](https://www.onenote.com) (mobile and synced notes). [[TheB]]

 Roam was good, but not perfect, and that wasn't a particular problem.
-I've used enough [[Quartz/notes/Personal knowledge management]] software to know it rarely meets all needs and Roam went a long way to meet most of them.
+I've used enough [[Personal knowledge management]] software to know it rarely meets all needs and Roam went a long way to meet most of them.

 Last weekend, in looking up some videos on the Zettelkasten Learning Method, I came across [[Obsidian]] as an alternative to Roam.
 Some research and testing later, and I decided to make the jump and commit to another note-taking/research application just 6 months later from my last jump.